kddige/firehsip-stripe-fb/README.md

 Fireship.io - Stripe Course as Firebase cloud functions!

 # Installation
 Simple.
-Clone the repo. run the following:
+Clone the repo.
+And run the following from the repo folder:
 ```sh
 $ npm i --save
 ```